-How does it work?The chemicals in horsetail may have antioxidant and anti-inflammatory effects.
-Plants related to horsetail contain chemicals that work like "water pills" (diuretics) and increase urine output.
-But it isn't clear whether horsetail has this effect.
+The chemicals in horsetail might have antioxidant and anti-inflammatory effects.
+They might also work like "water pills" (diuretics) and increase urination.

 Uses & Effectiveness

 We currently have no information for HORSETAIL overview.

 When applied to the skin: There isn't enough reliable information to know if horsetail is safe or what the side effects might be.

 Special Precautions and Warnings

 When applied to the skin: There isn't enough reliable information to know if horsetail is safe or what the side effects might be.
 Pregnancy and breast-feeding: There isn't enough reliable information to know if horsetail is safe to use when pregnant or breast-feeding.
 Stay on the safe side and avoid use.